42thcoder/oss-ruby-sdk/docs/GettingStarted.md

 After set up, you can just have fun.
 The API of the SDK can be read [here](http://github.com)

 The three main concepts of OSS are the service, buckets and objects.
+All files in OSS are stored in buckets which act as a top-level container much like a directory.
+All files sent to OSS belong to a bucket and bucket names must be unique across the whole Aliyun OSS system.

 ### Service